T0R4X/T0R4X/README.md

   *I can show signs that I hate you ok? ok. no this is **not** a joke i can hate you even if you are a friend of mine* **(party not included they are cool)**

+  *Whenever I'm upset and have iwcare on name and go to your area but distancing away, I expect you to interact first pls*

 <p align="center">